 Fresh and dried plums contain fiber and other chemicals that might help with constipation.
 Dried plum also contains chemicals that seem to reduce bone loss and improve joint health.

-Dried plums are used for constipation, osteoporosis, high blood pressure, and high cholesterol, but there is no good scientific evidence to support these uses.
+People use dried plums for constipation, osteoporosis, high blood pressure, high cholesterol, and many other conditions, but there is no good scientific evidence to support most of these uses.

 Possibly Effective for

 - Constipation.
 Consuming dried plums, plum juice, or plum puree seems to improve constipation.
 It seems to work as well as psyllium.

 Special Precautions and Warnings

 Allergy to plants in the Rosaceae family: People who are allergic to other plants in the Rosaceae family, including apricots, peaches, and cherries, might also be allergic to plum.